Christian Arroyo Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in MLB.
+- The Rockies pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies' 5.12 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.11).

-- Rockies pitchers combine to surrender 88 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- Rockies pitchers combine to surrender 90 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Anderson (0-0) takes the mound for the Rockies in his sixth start of the season.
-He has a 2.25 ERA in 32 2/3 innings pitched, with 19 strikeouts.
+- Gomber makes the start for the Rockies, his 14th of the season.
+He is 4-5 with a 7.57 ERA and 39 strikeouts in 60 2/3 innings pitched.

-- In his most recent appearance on Thursday against the San Francisco Giants, the righty tossed 5 1/3 innings, allowing three earned runs while surrendering six hits.
+- The left-hander's last appearance came on Saturday against the San Diego Padres, when he went four innings, surrendering seven earned runs while allowing 11 hits.

-- In seven games this season, the 35-year-old has an ERA of 2.25, with 5.3 strikeouts per nine innings.
-Opponents are batting .219 against him.
+- The 29-year-old has amassed an ERA of 7.57, with 5.8 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .319 against him.

 © 2023 Data Skrive.
 All rights reserved.